BigJerBD/Mapyconf/README.md

 INSTALLATION
 ============

-Run this package to fetch the package on Pypi
+Run this command line to fetch the package on Pypi

 ``` shell
 $ pip install pydarg